-Medical devices represent one of the largest and fastest-growing segments of the Internet of Things (IoT).
+Connected medical devices represent one of the largest and fastest-growing segments of the Internet of Things (IoT).
 Connected devices from heart monitors to fitness trackers are helping healthcare providers to improve services and patients to be more proactive and informed about their health.

 Many IT management tools offer only limited or challenging support for IoT device management.
-And IT leaders and their teams face a growing number of alternatives when considering medical device management solutions, each with a unique set of features, strengths, and weaknesses.
+IT leaders and their teams face a growing number of alternatives when considering medical device management solutions, each with a unique set of features, strengths, and weaknesses.

 Connected Medical Devices: The Current Reality

 Green Hills Software is a leading provider of so-called “embedded systems.”
 These are the operating systems and development tools that run and support connected devices that are not fully-fledged computers, including medical devices.

-- “A solid 95% of the interviewees” were “aware that unsecured medical devices on healthcare networks can be used as beachheads to infiltrate the organization’s network and servers, allowing a cybercriminal to install malware or steal Electronic Health Records (EHR).”
+- A solid 95% of the interviewees were aware that unsecured medical devices on healthcare networks can be used as beachheads to infiltrate the organization’s network and servers, allowing a cybercriminal to install malware or steal Electronic Health Records (EHR).

-- “Almost all IT executives and physicians interviewed were investing substantially in protecting their internal networks.
-However, only larger healthcare providers had the resources and the staff to institute official policies and procedures to ensure that procured medical devices are manufactured using industry best practices for safe coding and cybersecurity.”
+- Almost all IT executives and physicians interviewed were investing substantially in protecting their internal networks.
+However, only larger healthcare providers had the resources and the staff to institute official policies and procedures to ensure that procured medical devices are manufactured using industry best practices for safe coding and cybersecurity.

-Those not satisfied believe “FDA guidance needs to require device manufacturers to provide detailed information to make it easier for healthcare providers to compare the levels of security and safety built into a medical device.
+Those not satisfied believe FDA guidance needs to require device manufacturers to provide detailed information to make it easier for healthcare providers to compare the levels of security and safety built into a medical device.
 The hope is that the requirement for a software bill of materials (SBOM) will help in this regard.

-Connected Medical Device Management: What To Do Now
+Medical Device Management: What to Do Now

-Protect Your Patients.
 Wherever possible, prohibit the use of connected medical devices that do not at least support changeable passwords.
 Encourage adoption of devices with integrated password, connection, and security management features.
 And educate and encourage patients to choose personal fitness monitors and other devices that can be secured.

-Protect Your Data.
 Connected medical devices send and receive multiple types of data.
 Depending on the device, data can include current and historical EHR information, information about the device itself, and information for network access.
 Any and all of this data represents potential value to thieves and malefactors.
 Your organization must ensure that data is protected, wherever it is stored, used, or accessed, throughout its lifecycle.

-Protect Your Network.
 To provide maximum protection of your data and your connected patients, your organization needs accurate, complete, and up-to-date information about your network.
 This must include information about all critical IT resources, their interconnections with each other and your IT services, and all network access requests and attempts.

 Your organization must do everything possible to protect your network, your IT, and your patients from online threats.
 There could be much more than your business operations at stake.